 The hemp plant has long been misunderstood and unduly controversial, mainly it is often confused with marijuana, the largely illegal plant that is used for both recreational and medicinal purposes.
 Although hemp is also a strain of the Cannabis Sativa plant, it is grown for agricultural and industrial purposes.
 Hemp only contains very small levels of THC, the cannabinoid in cannabis that brings the high feeling, so it is not nearly enough to provide psychoactive effects.
 Hemp is also legal in most jurisdictions, unlike marijuana.

 The hemp plant was first grown for textile production, pottery decoration and making ropes and footwear.
-Hemp was also seen as a source of food for peasants and livestock.
+Hemp was also seen as a source of food .
 However, as more scientific studies were conducted, people realized that hemp had numerous benefits and its use became widespread.
 The uses for hemp keep growing today.

 Numerous studies are now being conducted to see how effective cannabidiol (CBD) (another cannabinoid found in the hemp plant) may be in alleviating pain and inflammation associated with various diseases.
 As people begin to shake off their misconceptions about hemp, the use of hemp protein powder is on the rise.